202nd Rifle Division (Soviet Union): First Battle of Târgu Frumos

-Just before it arrived the 202nd reached and captured the village of Sârca on the rail line 8km west of the town, but was soon halted by the arriving main body of Großdeutschland.
+Just before it arrived the 202nd reached and captured the village of Sârca on the rail line 8 km west of the town, but was soon halted by the arriving main body of Großdeutschland.
 At about the same time the lead elements of 33rd Corps were approaching from the north, but these were drawn into the fighting with 24th Panzers as the main body of 2nd Tanks was struggling with mud and poor roads in order to get south to support the infantry.
 Early on April 10 Großdeutschland, which had roughly 160 tanks on strength, including 40 Panthers and 40 Tigers, attacked westward along the road from Podu Iloaiei to Târgu Frumos.
 Sârca was recaptured and elements of the 202nd, taken by surprise, were cut off and forced to surrender or escape.
 Overnight the German division broke into Târgu Frumos against the rear elements of the remainder of 35th Guards Corps, leaving it in disarray as Romanian forces began pushing back from the south.
 The three divisions had no choice but to fight their way out of the developing trap; their only saving grace was that most of the motorized infantry of Großdeutschland had fallen behind leaving gaps between the tank groups that the riflemen could escape through overnight.
 By the next morning the survivors took up new defenses north and northeast of Târgu Frumos while the German forces built up positions to defend it.
 The shattered 202nd was then withdrawn into the Corps' second echelon behind the east bank of the Seret River.